Getting Started

 dojops serve --port=8080 # Custom portThe dashboard provides 5 tabs for monitoring and operations:

-- Agents — Browse and search all 16 specialist agents
+- Agents, Browse and search all 32 specialist agents

 See Web Dashboard for the full guide.

-dojops tools validate .dojops/tools/my-tool/Custom tools are automatically available to all commands — the Planner includes them in capabilities, the Executor validates and runs them, and the audit trail tracks their usage.
+dojops skills validate my-toolCustom skills are automatically available to all commands, the Planner includes them in capabilities, the Executor validates and runs them, and the audit trail tracks their usage.

-See DevOps Tools — Custom Tool System for the full guide.
+See DevOps Skills, Custom Skill System for the full guide.

 Custom Agents